 Supplement-wise, try these:

 A good all-round multi is surprisingly hard to come across, if you know how to compare them (which I do!).
-Most have the wrong forms, too little of certain nutrients, not much magnesium or calcium (because they are bulky and make the capsules the size of horse pills!
+Most have the wrong forms, too little of certain nutrients, not much magnesium or calcium (because they are bulky and make the capsules the size of horse pills!)

 Many people don’t absorb that well, especially after 40, so maybe a powder would be a good idea – easier to absorb?
 This one is a goodie, plenty of antioxidants etc and has magnesium in it.
 I would do two scoops a day in a smoothie eg. banana, water, almonds (or other nuts/seeds to suit), blueberries, multi powder.
+For great smoothie recipes, see my Breakfasts book here or the Wheat and Dairy Free one here.

 If you prefer a capsule, try this one – similar with plenty of antioxidants – as we age, we need to keep those topped up especially – and that all-important magnesium again.